RadicalRiko69/DokiDokiRevolution/README.md

 </details>

 # WARNING: This theme may have problems outside of dance and pump mode.

 You can join the [Sushiverse Entertainment Discord](https://discord.gg/Sa7XMWp) if you want to contact me regarding the theme in #dokidokirevolution, I'm also on r/DDLC and Doki Doki Modding Club if you want to reach out to me there instead.

+# Special Thanks

+Inorizushi for the DDR WORLD gameplay background code.
+Jose_Varela for helping me with the interactive hearts background for gameplay.
+Rhythm Lunatic for the Difficulty Select code.
+Everyone who enjoyed this project.

+# Next Plan?

+Maybe push a new fork that removes the DDLC characters, this theme has potential to be something without the *Doki Doki Literature Club* cast.
+Whether or not I keep this DDLC version up forever is a mystery...